Pansy versus Viola… what’s the difference anyway?

 Nature Series Pansy

-We can’t finish this conversation without mentioning one of our favorites; the Cool Wave and other trailing pansies such as FreeFall and WonderFall pansies.
+We can’t finish this conversation without mentioning one of our favorites; the Cool Wave trailing pansy.
 The bloom size is smaller but the trailing/ spreading growth habit of these plants makes it perfect for pots.
 Our staff knows from personal experience how awesome these are; we are talking gorgeous color, trailing out of containers with a length as long as eighteen inches!
 These also create mounds of color in landscape beds; the spreading habit means you can plant them much further apart.
-There are a wide variety of colors available in these too!

 Cool Wave Pansy